S2E2/s2e2.github.io/index.md

     <a href="http://cyberhaven.io" target="ch"><img align="left" src="{{site.baseurl}}/images/cyberhaven-small.png"
     style="vertical-align:middle; width:64px; padding: 10px"/></a>
     -->
-    S²E is now commercially supported by Cyberhaven.
-It is free for non-commercial use.
+    S²E is released under the MIT license and supported by Cyberhaven.
     S²E was a research project of the Dependable Systems Lab at EPFL in Lausanne.
     For academic projects, please contact <a href="http://dslab.epfl.ch">DSLAB</a>.
     For commercial use, contact <a href="mailto:info@cyberhaven.io?subject=S2E%20License">Cyberhaven</a>.